 That's how you can offer a downsell to your shoppers with a WordPress sales funnel.

-Under the Design tab, click on edit to customize the page in Elementor, just as you customized the sales and the checkout pages.
+Under the Design tab, click on edit to customize the page in Elementor, just as you customized the sales and checkout pages.

 There are 10 special widgets in total, which you can use to personalize the upsell offer page with your favorite page builder.